godotengine/godot-docs/tutorials/scripting/pausing_games.rst

 .. image:: img/pause_popup.png

-Just by setting the root of the pause popup to "Process", all children and grandchildren will inherit that state.
+By setting the root of the pause popup to "Process", all children and grandchildren will inherit that state.
 This way, this branch of the scene tree will continue working when paused.